Call Today! 888-234-8376

 Tip: know what life insurance companies test for and follow some basic steps to ensure you get the best life insurance rate.

-It may be tempting to tell a few white lies during your life insurance interview.
-Don’t do it.
-Doing so can jeopardize your eligibility.
-Plus, even if you do get a life insurance policy by telling some lies, it may be considered null and void by the time it comes to pay your beneficiaries.
 When you die, your life insurance company will conduct an investigation.
-If you have said that you don’t smoke, and paid for a non-smokers policy, and then die of lung cancer, then a life insurance policy is probably not going to payout.
+For example, if you have said that you don’t smoke, and paid for a non-smokers policy, and then die of lung cancer, then a life insurance policy may not payout if it can be linked to nicotine use.
 You’ll have essentially paid for a life insurance policy and got nothing in return!
 Why take that risk?

-Tip: Tell the truth during your life insurance interview to help you secure life insurance and to ensure that it’s valid at the time of your demise.
+Tip: Tell the truth to the best of your abilities during your life insurance interview to help you secure life insurance and to ensure that it’s valid at the time of you pass away.